LLNL/H5Z-ZFP/docs/installation.rst

-* If you are using HDF5-1.12 and wish to use the filter as a *library* (see :ref:`plugin-vs-library`), you may need configure HDF5 with ``--disable-memory-alloc-sanity-check`` to work around an memory management issue in HDF5.
+* If you are using HDF5-1.12 and wish to use the filter as a *library* (see :ref:`plugin-vs-library`), you may need configure HDF5 with ``--disable-memory-alloc-sanity-check`` to work around a memory management issue in HDF5.

 -----------------
 Compiling H5Z-ZFP